OH-KY-IN AMATEUR RADIO SOCIETY, INC.

 ARTICLE I. MEMBERSHIP

-A. The dues shall be an amount determined by a majority of the membership, payable to the Treasurer at or before the meeting during the month of January.
+B. The dues (which may vary depending on categories set by the Board) shall be determined by the Board of Directors from time to time, and shall be payable to the Treasurer during the month of January or at such other time as the Board of Directors may approve.
 Dues unpaid three months after the due date shall result in automatic termination of membership.

-A. The elective officers of this society shall be a President, Vice President, Treasurer ,Secretary, and three Directors.
-These officers shall be elected annually by written ballot at the December meeting by members present and voting.
-All of the elected officers must be licensed Amateur Radio operators licensed by the Federal Communications Commission.
-A majority of the elected officers must be members of the American Radio Relay League.
+A. The elective officers of this Society shall be a President, Vice President, Treasurer, and Secretary.
+These officers shall be elected annually at the December meeting by majority vote of the members present and voting.
+All of the elected officers must be Amateur Radio operators licensed by the Federal Communications Commission.

 ARTICLE IV.
 DUTIES OF OFFICERS

-A. The President shall preside at all meetings of the society and shall be a member ex-officio of all committees, and shall perform all other duties usually pertaining to the office.
-The President or the President’s appointee will make reports relative to the activities of the members of the society, as required for affiliation of the society with the American Radio Relay League.
+A. The President shall preside at all meetings of the Society, shall be a member ex-officio of all committees, and shall have all other powers and perform all other duties usually pertaining to the office.
+The President shall make or cause to be made reports concerning the activities of the Society to the members and to any other relevant recipients such as the American Radio Relay League.

 B. The Vice President shall preside in the absence of the President and shall act as aide to the President.

-D. The Treasurer shall be custodian of all the funds of the society, and shall be responsible for the safe keeping of such funds.
+D. The Treasurer shall be custodian of all the funds of the Society, and shall be responsible for the proper deposit of such funds in an FDIC-insured bank or other investment authorized by the Board.
 The Treasurer shall keep an accurate itemized account of all receipts and expenditures and pay bills as authorized by the Board of Directors.
-The Treasurer shall render a report at each meeting of the society.
+The Treasurer shall render a report at each meeting of the Society.
 The Treasurer shall be responsible for filing all necessary reports to the State of Ohio and the United States Internal Revenue Service.
 Such reports shall be filed at such time as stipulated by the various agencies of the above so as not to incur any penalties for late filing.

-special meeting of the membership.
-The petition shall be presented to the President, or to the Vice-President in the President’s absence.
+C. 20% of the Society’s membership may call a special meeting of the membership at a reasonable time and place.
+The petition calling such a meeting shall be presented to the President, or to the Vice-President in the President’s absence.
 The petition must state the business to be conducted at the special meeting, and only that business may be conducted at that special meeting.
-Notice of any special meeting must be distributed to the membership at least 15 calendar days prior to the date of the special meeting.
+Upon receipt of any such proper petition, notice of the special meeting must be given by the Society to the membership as provided in Article V.D.

 ARTICLE VI.
 OFFICIAL PUBLICATION

-A. The official publication of the society will be called the Q-FIVER.
-It shall be published monthly and distributed to all members in good standing.
-The editor shall be appointed by the President.
-It is the responsibility of the Editor to maintain the editorial policy of the publication consistent with the policies and practices of the society.
+A. The official publication of the Society will be called the Q-FIVER, unless a different name is approved by the Board of Directors.
+It shall be published monthly (with any exceptions approved by the Board of Directors) and distributed to all members in good standing who have furnished an electronic mail address for that purpose.
+The Editor shall be appointed by the President.
+It is the responsibility of the Editor to maintain the editorial policy of the publication consistent with the policies and practices of the Society.

 ARTICLE VII.
 AMENDMENTS

-A. These BY-LAWS may be amended at any regular business meeting at which there is a quorum, by a two-thirds (2/3) vote of the members present, providing that the Board of Directors has previously considered the amendment.
+A. These Bylaws may be amended at any regular or special meeting by a two-thirds (2/3) vote of the members present and voting.